RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

 ### Prerequisite
-- An AWS account [Click here](https://portal.aws.amazon.com/billing/signup#/start/email) to create one
+- An AWS account.
+[Click here](https://portal.aws.amazon.com/billing/signup#/start/email) to create a free account
 - Access to a terminal or a virtual machine
 - Knowledge of linux
 - SSH [Click here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04) to kearn more on ssh keys